shiffman/shiffman.net/teaching/a2z/generate/index.md

 o -> _
 ```

-With 'o', we next see a space 50% of the time, 'r' 25%, and 't' 25%.
+With ‘o’, we next see a space 50% of the time, ‘r’ 25%, and ‘t’ 25%.

 We could express this result as a JavaScript object:

 {% highlight javascript %}
-// All ngrams
-// and the possible characters that follow
+// All ngrams and next characters
 var ngrams = {
   't': ['o', '_', 'o'],
   'o': ['_', 'r', 't', '_']
 };
 {% endhighlight %}

 Now, imagine we next decided to generate new text based on these probabilities.
-We might start with 't':
+We might start with ‘t’:

 {% highlight javascript %}
 var txt = 't';
 {% endhighlight %}

-And then pick a new character based on the array associated in the ngrams object.
+And then pick a new character based on the array associated in the `ngrams` object.

 {% highlight javascript %}
 var txt = 't';